 The Assistant Deputy Minister for Parks and Protected Areas confirms that work on the management plan is moving forward.

-A promise to AWA by the Deputy Minister that a management plan would be developed remains unkept and we continue to ask for progress on the plan.
+A promise to AWA by the Deputy Minister that a management plan would be developed remains unkept and AWA continues to ask for progress on the plan.
 It is AWA’s understanding that Energy, Sustainable Resource Development and Parks and Protected Areas have made some progress in understanding the issues in the Rumsey area and made agreements to work together on this plan.
 Further assurances have been given that there will be work on the plan in September.

-AWA (Joyce Hildebrand) and ANPC (Cheryl Bradley) meet with Paramount Resources and Sustainable Resource Development representatives Barry Cole and Lorne Cole to discuss Paramount’s proposed pipeline construction from a suspended well in 10-24-13-19-W4 to a well in 3-30-33-18 W4, both within the Rumsey Natural Area.
-Two general issues of concern for AWA and ANPC are brought forward: the fact that oil and gas development occurs at all in this protected area and the need for restoration of previously disturbed sites, especially with respect to invasive species.
+AWA and Alberta Native Plant Council (ANPC) meet with Paramount Resources and Sustainable Resource Development representatives to discuss Paramount’s proposed pipeline construction from a suspended well in 10-24-13-19-W4 to a well in 3-30-33-18 W4, both within the Rumsey Natural Area.
+AWA and ANPC maintain that oil and gas development should not occur at all in this protected area and that restoration of previously disturbed sites, especially with respect to invasive species, is urgently needed.

-Cheryl Bradley, ANPC representative on the Rumsey Technical Advisory Committee, visits Rumsey and notes the following disturbances:
+Cheryl Bradley, Alberta Native Plant Council (ANPC) representative on the Rumsey Technical Advisory Committee, visits Rumsey and notes a number of disturbances, including: